-Children missing lessons:
+Children missing, or being absent from, lessons:

-- Are there patterns in the lessons that are being missed? - Is this more than avoidance of a subject or a teacher? - Does the child remain on the school site? - Is the child being sexually exploited during this time? - Is the child late because of a caring responsibility? - Has he or she been directly or indirectly affected by substance misuse? - Are other pupils routinely missing the same lessons, and does this raise other risks or concerns?

-• Is the lesson being missed one that would cause bruising or injuries to become visible?
+- Are there patterns in the lessons that are being missed? - Is this more than avoidance of a subject or a teacher? - Does the child remain on the school site? - Is the child being sexually exploited during this time? - Is the child late because of a caring responsibility? - Has he or she been directly or indirectly affected by substance misuse? - Are other pupils routinely missing the same lessons, and does this raise other risks or concerns? - Is the lesson being missed one that would cause bruising or injuries to become visible? - can be warning sign of a range of safeguarding concerns, including sexual abuse. - sexual exploitation or child criminal exploitation